 First, I’ll give a brief summary of the guidelines we use, explained in terms of the five covers of the current volumes in the Light in the Empire series.
 Then I’ll share a case study of the cover of Faithful, volume four in the stand-alone series.

-Four features that invite men to check out these books
+Five features that invite men to check out these books

 When Roseanna captured the emotional distance between the lead man and woman at the start of Forgiven, the design settled into the historical, not romance, genre.
 But there are more important reasons the cover appeals to men.

 1) A man is prominent on the cover and not in close contact with the woman.